Seems like everything is clear here, but you'll be surprised, how many different types of the palette are there!

 There is no right or wrong way, which one to use depends on goals and personal preferences.
 I like tabletop palettes better because I like both of my hand to be free. also, my hand gets tired of holding.
 So I only use holding palette when I paint standing.

 2. Types op Artist's Palette Materials:

-Check this article Plastic Palette for Acrylic Painting to get full information about this type of artist's palette, including the most useful and popular ones: Covered Palette, Sta-Wet Palette, Peel-off, Plastic Paint Tray, Clear Acrylic Plastic, and Plexiglass.
+Plastic Palette for Acrylic Painting include the most useful and popular ones: Covered Palette, Sta-Wet Palette, Peel-off, Plastic Paint Tray, Clear Acrylic Plastic, and Plexiglass.